 The James Russell Crawford and Martha Crawford Endowed Clinical Research Fellowship in Otolaryngology (Crawford Fellowship) at Mayo Clinic in Florida advances clinical care and contributes to the larger body of scientific knowledge in the field of otolaryngology.

-The Crawford Fellowship, made possible by a generous gift from James and Martha Crawford, is specifically designed for early-career otolaryngologists trained outside the United States who seek an opportunity to:
+The Crawford Fellowship is made possible by a generous gift from James and Martha Crawford.
+It is specifically geared toward early-career otolaryngologists trained outside the United States who are interested in otolaryngology and seek an opportunity to:

 - Design study protocols

 - Perform data analysis